This post may contain affiliate links. See my disclosure for more information.

 Does this line disturb you, or is it just me?

 Spiderman tends to be one of the superheroes that is especially attractive to little kids.
 If you are planning to take your kids to see Spiderman: Homecoming, please be sure to check one of the parental review sites I mentioned above.
-There is other inappropriate content that is much more obvious than the one thing I addressed here.
-One that happens to be a personal pet peeve of mine: a comment is made about a teen boy looking at pornography (perpetrating the assumption that of course teen boys look at porn).
+There is other content that is much more obvious than the one thing I addressed here.
+One that happens to be a personal pet peeve of mine: a comment is made about a teen boy looking at pornography (perpetrating the assumption that of course teen boys all look at porn all the time).
 For older kids, don’t miss the chance to talk with them about worldview.

 – – – – – – – – – – – – – – – – – – – – – – – – –